 The Sony Cyber-Shot HX99 is a great pick for anyone that wants to take a lot of quality pictures from a long range distance.
 The small camera fits easily into your pocket, and its 3-inch display is a touchscreen much to the delight of anyone who doesn’t like fidgeting with buttons all the time.
 The Sony HX99 is also a travel zoom camera, meaning that it’s great for trips and vacations because of its small size and zooming capability.
+If you’d like an upgraded camera, take a look at the Sony Cybershot T110 review too.
 Given all these features and those we’re yet to mention, could we have come across the best point shoot camera?
 We put together this HX99 review to find out.

 Why We Like It – Sony HX99

 The Sony Cyber-shot HX99 is a compact camera that delivers superb image quality, and has a 30x zoom range.
 The camera also features a pop-up electronic viewfinder, making it great for selfies.
 Our grip and shoot review is a great way to take selfies too.